 Rumor has it that this recipe came straight from a very famous west coast candy shop, but we all know how rumors are…can’t always trust them.

+Here is what I know for certain, my dad made several batches every year.
 My parents would gift this fudge along with all the other special Christmas goodies to family and church members.

-The reason is, my dad passed away right before Thanksgiving.
+A few years bak my dad passed away right before Thanksgiving.
+It was a heart wrenching holiday season.

 It was about a week after his passing that I was sitting at my desk trying to wade through my piles of work while grieving, when it hit me…COMPLETE PANIC…”What happened to the fudge recipe” shot through my mind.